sidekiq/sidekiq/Pro-2.0-Upgrade.md

 * You must require `sidekiq/notifications` if you want to use the existing notification schemes.
 I don't recommend using them as the newer-style `Sidekiq::Batch#on` method is simpler and more flexible.
+* Several classes have been renamed.
+Generally these classes are ones you should not need to require/use in your own code, e.g. the Batch middleware.
+* The Web UI now shows the Sidekiq Pro version in the footer.